VGajdosova/GaCD_Course_Project/README.md

 2. THE CODEBOOK (CodeBook.md)

-The file provides project information (objectives of the project, information on the data, variables, as well as any transformation and work performed in the process of tidying the data to the final stage.
+The file provides project information (objectives of the project, information on the data, variables, as well as any transformation and work performed in the process of tidying the data to the final stage. <br />

-3. TIDY DATASET (tidydata.txt)
+3. TIDY DATA SET (tidydata.txt)

 Tidy data set containing the means of all the columns per test subject and per activity